sls1005/FundamentalBrowser/README.md

 When used as a JavaScript interpreter, it can even work on platform API level 29 and above. (i.e. not subject to the W^X restriction, not at all, or at least not in technical aspects.)

-However, the functionality of this app will not exceed what it should have as a browser with built-in developer tools.
+However, the functionality of this app will generally not exceed what it should have as a browser with built-in developer tools.
 (It is... was common for browsers to have a JavaScript console, wasn't it?)

 ### Screenshots